hygieia/hygieia/media/README.md

-This folder is use for storing Media assets for making README.md helpful.
+This folder is only used for storing Media assets.
 You do not need this folder for running Hygieia.